 The pharmacy had a retail area toward the front and a dispensary area toward the back.
-Pharmacy fixtures and fittings appeared dated and had not been upgraded in some time.
-The carpet in the retail area was visibly stained.
 The dispensary area was separated from the retail area by a counter to allow for the preparation of prescriptions in private.
 There was a sink available in the dispensary with hot and cold running water with hand sanitiser to allow for hand washing.
 Medicines were generally organised in a generic and alphabetical manner and staff reported that the shelves would be cleaned when the date checking was carried out.